muratk3n/thirdwave/en/tweets/2019/week38.md

 and that would place its smaller competitors at a disadvantage”".

 The ruling is still about economic efficiency actually; the difference is on what timeframe...
-If we let competition die for cheaper prices now, we might get somewhat of an efficiency immediately, but would lose long term efficiency later.
+If we let competition die for "better service", we might get somewhat of an efficiency immediately, but would lose long term efficiency later.
 After the competition is wiped out, there'll be less innovation, and the dominant company might even raise prices because they are not threatened by others anymore.

 *2019-9-13 11:45:50*